TRAPPIST-1b: Mass, radius, and temperature

 TRAPPIST-1b is very similar in both mass, radius, and gravity to Earth.
 It has a radius of 1.116 Earth radius, a mass of 1.374 Earth mass, and about 110% Earth's surface gravity.
 Initial estimates of the planet's density suggested that it is not entirely rocky; with a density of 3.98 g/cm^{3}, about ≤5% of its mass must be volatiles, likely in the form of a thick Venus-like atmosphere due to it receiving nearly four times more energy than Earth does.
 However, refined density estimates show that the planet is only slightly less dense than Earth.

 Assuming the presence of an atmosphere, the planet's surface temperature was initially estimated to be between 750 K and 1500 K, potentially as high as 2000 K. This is much hotter than the surface of Venus and may be hot enough that the surface is molten lava.
 An observation of the secondary eclipse of TRAPPIST-1b by the James Webb Space Telescope, announced in 2023, suggests that the planet does not have any significant atmosphere, with a measured surface temperature of about 503 K, and a low albedo.
 The planet may be very geologically active due to tidal squeezing similar to Jupiter's moon Io, which happens to have a similar orbital period and eccentricity (see TRAPPIST-1#Resonance and tides for references).

 Orbit

 TRAPPIST-1b orbits very close to its parent star.
-One orbit requires only 36 hours, or about 1.51 Earth days.
+One orbit requires only, about 1.51 days (36 hours).
 It orbits about 0.0115 AU from its star, just 1.2% the distance between Earth and the Sun.
 The close proximity to its host star means that TRAPPIST-1b is likely tidally locked.
 It also has a very circular orbit, with an eccentricity of 0.00622, significantly more circular than Earth's orbit, which has an eccentricity of 0.0167086.
+It is in 8:5 resonance with TRAPPIST-1c.